 - Health risks: Our understanding of PFAS and the risks they pose are rapidly evolving.
 However, mounting evidence suggests that exposure to even small amounts of certain PFAS compounds such as PFOA and PFOS increases the risk of disease.
 Reported health effects include thyroid disease, decreased fertility, lower birth weight, high cholesterol, decreased immunity, and cancer.

 What Is Being Done Now to Address These Contaminants?

 PFAS are a primary focus of the environmental industry.
 The EPA, state environmental agencies, and remediation professionals are taking steps to address PFAS contamination.
-The EPA has classified PFOA and PFOS as “hazardous substances” and aims to formalize maximum contaminant levels (MCLs) allowable in drinking water later this year.
-Many states, including New York, California, and most New England and Midwestern states have established their own version of MCLs ahead of the EPA.
+The EPA has designated PFOA and PFOS as “hazardous substances” and announced proposed maximum contaminant levels (MCLs) allowable in drinking water for six PFAS.
+Many states, including New York, California, Alaska, and most New England states established their own version of MCLs ahead of the EPA.

 Significant PFAS exposure risks occur when the chemicals enter groundwater, where they can impact drinking water sources and get into our food supply chains.
 The most common method to address PFAS removes the exposure risk by pumping groundwater above the ground and filtering the PFAS out of it using carbon, resins, or other filtration media.
 The approach, known as pump & treat, creates large amounts of PFAS-contaminated materials that must be disposed of in a landfill.